cocotb/cocotb/docs/source/building.rst

 .. make:var:: SIM

+      Set this to the desired value from :ref:`Supported Simulators <simulator-support>`.

       In the makefile flow, selects which simulator Makefile to use.
       Attempts to include a simulator specific makefile from :file:`src/cocotb/share/makefiles/simulators/makefile.$(SIM)`